Inhalt des Dokuments

 - New programming paradigms for the efficient utilization of heterogeneous multi-/many-core architectures

 In basic undergraduate education we teach the compulsory courses Processor Organization (Technische Grundlagen der Informatik II) and the associated lab, as well as the Hardware Laboratory for computer engineers.
-The course Memory Technology (Speichertechnik) is an elective course in the undergraduate programs Computer Science, Computer Engineering, and Electrical Engineering.
 In addition, we offer a project where students are introduced to the research being performed in our group.

 Advanced courses at the graduate level deepen the knowledge of processor architectures.
 Here we teach courses such as Advanced Computer Architecture and Multi-core Architectures.
 Current research outcomes are steadily integrated into these courses.
 Design and implementation of innovative processor architectures as well as close-to-hardware programming techniques are imparted.
 Supplementary seminars such as Recent Advances in Computer Architecture and project courses such as the project Embedded Systems Architectures are offered.
 Courses at the graduate level are taught in English.